KSSONE/centerstage/README.md

 * Fixes the automatic TeleOp preselection feature (was broken in 8.2)
 * Fixes a bug where passing an integer number such as 123 to the Telemetry.addData block that takes a number shows up as 123.0 in the telemetry.
 * Fixes OnBotJava autocomplete issues:
-  * Autocomplete would incorrectly provide values for the current class when autocompleting a local variable
+  * Autocomplete would incorrectly provide org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values for the current class when autocompleting a local variable
   * `hardwareMap` autocomplete would incorrectly include lambda class entries
 * Fixes OnBotJava not automatically importing classes.
 * Fixes OnBotJava tabs failing to close when their file is deleted.